gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-scale.md

 One thing to notice is that scaling by a negative value flips our geometry.

 I hope these last 3 posts were helpful in understanding <a href="webgl-2d-translation.html">translation</a>, <a href="webgl-2d-rotation.html">rotation</a> and scale.
-Next we'll go over <a href="webgl-2d-matrices.html">the magic that is matrices</a> that combine all 3 of these into a much simpler and often more useful form.
+Next we'll go over <a href="webgl-2d-matrices.html">the magic that is matrices</a> that combines all 3 of these into a much simpler and often more useful form.

 <div class="webgl_bottombar">
 <h3>Why an 'F'?</h3>
 <p>
 The first time I saw someone use an 'F' was on a texture.
 The 'F' itself is not important.
 What is important is that you can tell its orientation from any direction.
-If we used a heart ? or a triangle △ for example we couldn't tell if it was flipped horizontally.
+If we used a heart &#x2665; or a triangle △ for example we couldn't tell if it was flipped horizontally.
 A circle ○ would be even worse.
 A colored rectangle would arguably work with different colors on each corner but then you'd have to remember which corner was which.
 An F's orientation is instantly recognizable.
 </p>
 <img src="../resources/f-orientation.svg" class="webgl_center"/>
 <p>